An Improved Algorithm for Adversarial Linear Contextual Bandits via Reduction: Reduction from Linear Contextual Bandits to Linear Bandits

 \subsection{Robust Linear Contextual Bandits}

 As discussed in Section~\ref{sec: bounding error}, we would like to develop a linear bandit algorithm that tolerates misspecification.
 Although there is a rich related literature, most prior results are for the stochastic linear bandit problem and do not apply here.
-For adversarial linear bandits that is misspecification robust, we are only aware of the work by \cite{neu20} and \cite{liucorruption}.
+For adversarial linear bandits with misspecification robustness, we are only aware of the work by \cite{neu20} and \cite{liucorruption}.
 However, the bound in \cite{neu20} has a worse $T^{2/3}$ regret, while the algorithms of \cite{liucorruption} are either computationally inefficient or highly sub-optimal.
 Fortunately, our problem is slightly easier than that studied by \cite{liucorruption}, as our learner has knowledge of the amount of misspecification~$\epsilon$, and this amount remains the same in all rounds.
 This allows us to design the computationally efficient Algorithm~\ref{alg: cew} with an improved dependence on the amount of misspecification.

 Algorithm~\ref{alg: cew} is an adaptation of the clipped continuous exponential weight algorithm of \cite{ito2020tight}: The $q_t$ in Line~\ref{line: unclipped} of Algorithm~\ref{alg: cew} is the standard continuous exponential weights, while the $\hatq_t$ in Line~\ref{line: clipped} confines the support of $q_t$ within an ellipsoid centered around the mean.
 This is helpful in obtaining a first-order bound \citep{ito2020tight}.
-Sampling from $\hatq_t$ can be done with standard techniques for sampling from a log-concave distribution (to sample from $q_t$) plus rejection sampling (to correct the distribution to $\hatq_t$), which admits a $\poly(d, C, T)$ computational complexity.
-See \cite{ito2020tight}'s Section~4.4 for a discussion on the computational complexity.
+Sampling from $\hatq_t$ can be done with standard techniques for sampling from a log-concave distribution (to sample from $q_t$) plus rejection sampling (to correct the distribution to $\hatq_t$), which can be done with polynomial calls to the linear optimization oracle for $\approxlcb$.
+See \citet[Section~4.4]{ito2020tight} for a discussion on the computational complexity.
+A linear optimization oracle for $\approxlcb$ can be further reduced to linear optimization oracles for individual action sets, as $\argmax_{v\in \approxlcb} \inner{v, \phi} = \frac{1}{N}\sum_{i=1}^N \argmax_{a_i\in\calA_i}\inner{a_i, \phi}$.
+Overall, continuous exponential weights over $\approxlcb$ can be conducted with $\poly(d,T)$ calls to the linear optimization oracles for individual action sets.

 The key addition compared to \citep{ito2020tight} is the bonus term $b_t$ that ensures misspecification robustness.
 This bonus encourages additional exploration, preventing the learner from being misled by misspecified feedback.
 The form of the bonus for adversarial linear bandits was first developed in the series of work \citep{lee2020bias, zimmert2022return} aimed at obtaining high-probability bounds.
 Our use of the bonus is similar to \cite{liu2024towards}, which tackles corruption and misspecification.
 In the regret analysis, this bonus term creates a negative regret term that offsets the regret overhead due to misspecification.